Rwanda Safaris: Best Guided Rwanda Safari Packages

 Rwanda Safaris: Best Guided Rwanda Safari Packages.
 Explore 20 Rwanda Safari itineraries with Prices Crafted by Kabira Safaris local specialists in Rwanda

-Rwanda Safaris Tours are top African Tours – Safari to Rwanda.
+Rwanda Safaris Tours with Prices are top African Tours – Safari to Rwanda.
 Rwanda the land of a thousand hills.
 Rwanda is a small country relatively smaller than Scotland but filled abundantly with natures beauty including one of the world’s endangered primates the mountain gorillas that are trekked on Rwanda Gorilla Tours Safaris.

 Rwanda is a land of the endangered mountain gorillas, wildlife, bird species and beautiful people.
 Rwanda Gorillas are found in the Volcanoes National Park where tourists from world over can have a gorilla trekking tour any day of the year.

 Tours – Safaris in Rwanda are customized to help each traveler have an experience of their wish in the land of a thousand hills.

 Kabira Safaris packages are inclusive of Rwanda Gorilla safaris, wildlife safaris, birding safaris, a hike to the Dian Fossey grave at the Karisoke Research Centre, chimpanzee tracking in Nyungwe Forest as well as canopy walk on Nyungwe Forest National Park.
 Our tours stretch further to the Kigali city tour, a visit to Lake Kivu and tour to the local markets and communities.

 Happy #WorldGorillaDay!
 Today we name 24 baby mountain gorillas born in Rwanda over the past year!
 Join the #KwitaIzina celebration on the #VisitRwanda

 - Gorilla Trekking Safari in Rwanda

 - Rwanda Birding Safari

 - Rwanda Cultural Tours